FABallemand/PRIM/README.md

 - I then learned how to use knowledge distillation and tried to apply it on a simple auto-encoder model for image denoising / reconstruction, the experiments and results can be found in `kd_ae_test`.
 Results are not impressive to say the least...
 - Next, I proceeded in implementing knowledge distillation on state-of-the-art image reconstruction model but using them as auto-encoders.
 Training teacher and student model from scratch produced great visual results.
 The code and results can be found in `kd_ae`.
 - Finally, I adapted the previous code to perform LIC.
 I experimented with different student architectures (number of channels).
 Code and results are in the `kd_lic_experiments` folder.
+- As discussed with tutors, it should also be possible to apply knowledge distillation on the hyper-latent space.
+This is what is done in `dkd_kd_lic_experiments`.
+- I wanted to see if using two different teacher networks (one focused on rate for the hyper-latent space and one focused on distortion for the latent space and output) could yield improved results.
+This research work is contained in `hybrid_kd_lic_experiments`.

 ## 🔗 Related Links